Article Collection

 But the last big event and a culmination of Unix wars was USL v.
 BSDi, a 1992 lawsuit filed by AT&T’s USL against Berkeley Software Design, Inc. (BSDi).

-BSDi was a privately-owned company, established in 1991 by some members of the original CSRG group at Berkeley and others, including for example Richard L. 'Rick' Adams, Jr., who was the founder of UUNET, at one point the world’s largest Internet Service Provider (ISP).
+BSDi was a privately-owned company, established in 1991 by some members of the original CSRG group at Berkeley and others, including for example Richard L. 'Rick' Adams, Jr., the founder of UUNET, at one point the world’s largest Internet Service Provider (ISP).

 The events leading to the lawsuit were as follows: